Hi, I’m Andie (they/them).

 Gentleness

 If you’re a healer of any kind it’s most likely you might have said, ‘Can you be a little bit more gentle with yourself?’
-Truly though… Can us healers be more gentle with ourselves?
+Truly though… Can we healers be more gentle with ourselves?
 What does that look like?
 What grief & joy might emerge as we acknowledge the shame but not let it guide us?